developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/config/index.md

 ### Search for User

 Admins or manager user accounts can be searched by email address.
 The entire email address must be entered.
-Action can be taken on the user after the search is performed, e.g. delete user.
+Action can be taken on the user from the search results.

 <p>To search for a user:</p>